Green Building Materials for Construction – Part 1

 Can residential deconstruction and commercial deconstruction help you get significant tax deductions?
 Yes.
 Does donating deconstruction materials to non-profit organizations provide critical support for those less fortunate in our local communities?
 Yes.
 Win, win.

-Green Building Materials used in Construction
+Green Building Materials Used in Construction

 Earthen Materials